 A misdemeanor is a “lesser” offense.
 What constitutes a misdemeanor varies from state to state and even across time.
-If you got a warrant for a crime that used to be a felony (like marijuana possession in some states), but which is now a misdemeanor, you still have a felony warrant for your arrest!
+If you got a bench warrant for a crime that used to be a felony (like marijuana possession in some states), but which is now a misdemeanor, you still have a felony warrant for your arrest!

 New York generally doesn’t want to pay the expense of moving a person from California all the way across the country for a parking ticket.
 However, under certain circumstances, they might very well do just that!
 You could go to this company for information on foreign subpoenas.

-The issuing agency can attach a rider to their out of state warrants for misdemeanors.
+The issuing agency can attach a rider to their out of state bench warrant for misdemeanors.
 Riders are special instructions listing under what circumstances they are willing to send an agent to pick up a suspect.
 Riders can be things like “East of the Mississippi” or “Northeastern States”.
 For more serious offenses, agencies are generally willing to pick up fugitives anywhere once they’re caught.

-When an arrest warrant is issued for you, it stops the clock on any statute of limitations. generally, they never go away.
+When an bench warrant is issued for you, it stops the clock on any statute of limitations. generally, they never go away.
 The only way to get rid of the warrant is for you, or your attorney, to show up in court.